 One of the cutting edge technologies that drivers need to be familiar with to be competitive in the rapidly evolving transportation industry is electronic logging devices (ELDs).
 New regulations and policies have made utilizing these tools not just a luxury, but a necessity.

 In 2012, the United States Congress enacted the “Moving Ahead for Progress in the 21st Century” bill, also known as MAP-21, outlining the criteria for highway funding.
 The bill included a provision requiring the development of a rule mandating the use of ELDs – devices that electronically records a driver’s Record of Duty Status (RODS).
 ELDs replace the paper logbooks some drivers currently use to record their compliance with Hours of Service (HOS) requirements.
 Fleets have been moving to integrate ELDs to record HOS.
-As of December 18, 2017, Canadian companies with fleets travelling across US borders are required to submit HOS records electronically.
+As of December 18, 2017, Canadian companies with fleets traveling across US borders are required to submit HOS records electronically.
 Fleets have until December of 2019 to ensure compliance with the published specifications.

 By 2020, use of ELDs will be required in Canada.
 Canadian Transport Minister Marc Garneau explains that “We’re constantly looking at how technology can improve road safety, and electronic stability control and electronic logging devices fit the bill…These new measures not only make trucks and buses safer, but they also have a trickle-down effect of making the roads safer for all Canadians.”
 Ontario Trucking Association (OTA) president Stephen Laskowski adds that “ELDs are going to reduce fatigue in commercial drivers, which will have a positive impact on reducing distracted driving collisions and increasing safety for our sector.”

-Consequently, CHET has made it a priority to ensure its drivers learn to adapt to wireless communications systems and electronic ELDs.
-Back in December of 2017, CHET took massive action and flipped our US fleet onto ELDS as well as introduced a weekly driver newsletter keeping drivers aware of ELD-related news.
+Consequently, Musket Transport has made it a priority to ensure its drivers learn to adapt to wireless communications systems and electronic ELDs.
+Back in December of 2017, Musket took massive action and flipped our US fleet onto ELDS as well as introduced a weekly driver newsletter keeping drivers aware of ELD-related news.
 CHET is excited to announce that we are taking further steps to make ELD training an essential component of our curriculum.
 Our team went to great lengths to vet and research ELD service providers, and we’re confident in our decision.
 Students will train on ELD devices as well as Android phones, enabling them to be better prepared for their roles and responsibilities on the road after graduation.